veilchen-web/veilchen/docs/deployment.rst

 Deployment
 ================================================================================

-The bottle :func:`run` function, when called without any parameters, starts a local development server on port 8080.
+The veilchen :func:`run` function, when called without any parameters, starts a local development server on port 8080.
 You can access and test your application via http://localhost:8080/ if you are on the same host.

 To get your application available to the outside world, specify the IP the server should listen to (e.g. ``run(host='192.168.0.1')``) or let the server listen to all interfaces at once (e.g. ``run(host='0.0.0.0')``).
 The listening port can be changed in a similar way, but you need root or admin rights to choose a port below 1024.
 Port 80 is the standard for HTTP servers::